ChlPalenchar/sp25-210homework1/homework_4/readme.md

 ### Story Summary

 A short horror story about trying to find your missing friend who went camping.
-I went with this in particular because I really enjoy analog horror and how it looks in a text format.
+I went with this in particular because I really enjoy analog horror and how it looks in a pure text format.

 ### Key Takeaways